saun09/Crop-Disease-and-Prediction-Managment-System/README.md

 ---

 ### Introduction
-[Provide a detailed introduction to your project.
+//[Provide a detailed introduction to your project.
 Mention the motivation behind the project, the problem it aims to solve, and the target audience.]

 ### Features
 - [Feature 1]